PES 113 Beginning Diving (A). Basic diving fundamentals for 1-meter divers. 1 Cr.

 PES 414 Assessment in Physical Education (A).
 Explores how to measure and evaluate performance in physical activity and sport.
 Includes content related to understanding and applying the following criteria when selecting tests: purpose, types, technical adequacy, nondiscriminatory considerations, economy, and flexibility.
 Teaches students basic statistical protocols used to analyze and interpret test data.
 3 Cr.
 Every Semester.

 PES 416 Laboratory Techniques in Exercise Physiology (A).
 Prerequisites: PES 335, HLS 488, Co-requisite: PES 410.
 Cross listed as BIO 416.
 Complements the theoretical preparation of students in exercise physiology.
 Provides experience in the use of equipment in the exercise physiology laboratory.
 Gives students the opportunity to develop and complete a research project, including the analysis and interpretation of data.
 Additional course fee.
 3 Cr.
-Spring.
+Every Semester.

 PES 417 Exercise Testing and Prescription (A).
-Designed to prepare students for health and fitness professional career pursuits and participation in the Practicum for Exercise Programming course.
+Prerequisites: PES 335: Designed to prepare students for health and fitness professional career pursuits and participation in the Practicum for Exercise Programming course.
 This will be achieved by acquiring theory, knowledge, skills and abilities pertinent to competencies in pre-exercise health screening, health-related physical fitness testing, and exercise prescription for both healthy and clinical populations across the age-span.
 This course will begin discussing general terminology, exercise testing guidelines, and cardiorespiratory and physical activity assessment.
 Students will then learn about assessing strength, endurance, flexibility and body composition.
 The semester will end with discussion of exercise testing and prescription appropriate for generally healthy and clinical populations.
 Additional course fee.
 3 Cr.
 Every Semester.

 PES 420 Biomechanics (A).
 Corequisite: PES 325.
 Focuses on the observation, analysis, and description of movement skills.
 Includes quantitative and qualitative analyses; descriptive systems; the applications of basic laws and principles of physics; and applications to basic movements, sport training, and technique 3 Cr.